suncoast-devs/handbook/lessons/react-state/index.md

 We can improve the code to remove some duplication in the drawing of the game board.

 We can use `map` to generate the elements of the board.
-In this case since we have an _array of arrays_ we'll have to use **two** `map` calls.
+In this case, since we have an _array of arrays_ we'll have to use **two** `map` calls.
 The outer one will loop through the `rows` and the inner one will loop through the `columns`